mozilla/addon-sdk/packages/addon-kit/docs/page-mod.md

                      ' "<h1>Page matches ruleset</h1>";'
     });

+### Using `contentScriptFile` ###

+Most of the examples in this page define content scripts as strings, and use the `contentScript` option to assign them to page mods.

+In your code you will more often create content scripts in separate files under your add-on's `data` directory.
+Then you can use the [`self`](packages/addon-kit/docs/self.html) module to retrieve a URL pointing to the file, and assign this to the page-mod's `contentScriptFile` property.

+For example, if you save the content script file in your `data` directory as "myScript.js", you would assign it using code like:

+    var data = require("self").data;

+    var pageMod = require("page-mod");
+    pageMod.PageMod({
+      include: "*.org",
+      contentScriptWhen: 'end',
+      contentScriptFile: data.url("myScript.js")
+    });

 ## Communicating With Content Scripts ##

 When a matching page is loaded the `PageMod` will call the function that the